-- deal with device problems (if you use things such as insulin pumps and blood glucose monitors)
+- deal with device problems, if used, such as insulin pumps and blood glucose monitors

-What Should I Do Before Going to College or Living on My Own?
+What Should Teens Do Before Going to College or Living on Their Own?

-Before moving away from home, be sure that you:
+Before moving away from home, teens with diabetes should:

-- Have copies of your medical records, including medicines, allergies, immunizations, testing, and your endocrinologist's and primary care provider's names and phone numbers.
+- have copies of their medical records, including medicines, allergies, immunizations, testing, and their endocrinologist's and primary care provider's names and phone numbers

-- Find an endocrinologist close to where you'll be living.
+- find an endocrinologist close to where they're living

-- the Office of Disability Services and talk to your professors about any needed accommodations and an academic plan in case of illness
+- the Office of Disability Services and talk to professors about accommodations and academic plan in case of illness

-If you have a job, tell your employer how diabetes might affect your work.
+Teens who are working should tell their employer how diabetes might affect their work.

-How Can I Find a Doctor Who Specializes in Diabetes?
+How Can We Find a Doctor Who Specializes in Diabetes?

 To find an adult doctor who specializes in diabetes:

-- Ask your current health care provider for a list of endocrinologists in the area where you'll be living.
+- Ask your current health care provider for a list of endocrinologists in the area where your child will be living.